 Higher Resale Value

-Highland Homes makes purchasing a home even more affordable by allowing you to purchase a new home designed for your life with just $99 down with qualifying financing through one of our preferred lenders.
+Highland Homes makes purchasing a home even more affordable by allowing you to purchase a new home designed for your life with a low down payment with qualifying financing through one of our lender partners.

 To find your new home and learn more about becoming a homeowner in one of our beautiful Florida communities, visit the Highland Homes website.